Teaching Career Pathway

 - Complete this Interest Form.

-- Complete and submit with appropriate signatures the TREP Intent to Participate and Formal Agreement Form (in Spanish), including:
+- Complete and submit with appropriate signatures the TREP Application (in Spanish), which includes the following:

-- Meet with your high school counselor to discuss your goals.
+- Meeting with your high school counselor to discuss your goals.

-- Decide if you want to participate in the program your first semester either Part time (3-11 credits) or Full time (12 or more credits).
+- Deciding if you want to participate in the program your first semester either Part time (3-11 credits) or Full time (12 or more credits).

-- A one page essay describing your interest in the teaching profession, any field experience in education and how TREP will help make possible you career goals.
+- Submitting a one page essay describing your interest in the teaching profession, any field experience in education and how TREP will help make possible your career goals.

-- Apply to the college of choice - Front Range Community College, Metropolitan State University Denver, or CSU Pueblo.
+- Applying to the college of choice - Front Range Community College, or Metropolitan State University Denver.

-- Meet with an academic or TREP advisor from your college of choice to work out an academic plan.
+- Meeting with an academic or TREP advisor from your college of choice to work out an academic plan.